 That said, there are always outliers—books that have done well outside of word count brackets.
 If you’re a writer with questions about how long your writing should be, this article is for you.

-Although there is no fixed word count, there are generally recognized guidelines depending on their genre and audience.
+Although there is no fixed word count, there are generally recognized guidelines depending on genre and audience.

-Age group Examples:
+Age group word count examples: